Skip to main content

 })

-Passing data between pages
+Pass data between pages

 Data is passed between pages using the params argument, which is then read from the page.params object.